How to Run a Product Drop That Sells Out

 What to do the day after

-This is exactly how creator brands compound.
-Oskar Flodstrom launched his brand erik oskr with a single product, the Pill Bottle Side Table, and did 50,000 dollars on day one and 150,000 dollars within two weeks, then reinvested straight into his next run of samples.
+This is how creator brands compound.
+Oskar Flodstrom launched his brand erik oskr with a single product, the pill bottle side table, and did 50,000 dollars on day one and 150,000 dollars within two weeks, then reinvested straight into his next run of samples.
 Each drop funds the next one, and none of it required him to gamble on inventory up front.

 Why a partner makes the limited run possible